Non-FMLA Medical and Personal Leave of Absence

 This policy is intended as a guideline to assist in the consistent application of University policies and programs for employees.
 The policy does not create a contract implied or expressed, with any Vanderbilt employees, who are employees at will.
 Vanderbilt reserves the right to modify this policy in whole or in part, at any time, at the discretion of the University.

-Approved by Barbara Carroll, Chief Human Resources Officer and Associate Vice Chancellor
+Approved by Barbara Carroll, Chief People Experience Officer and Associate Vice Chancellor

 Approved by Eric Kopstain, Vice Chancellor for Administration